jvnsep/Project3OLEDDisplay/README.md

 ### c.
 Problem

-To pause the game the two push buttons must press simultaneously however it bounce.
+To pause the game the two push buttons must press simultaneously however it bounces.
 This may cause by inconsistent timing during press function of the two buttons.
 Another drawback, there is no delay from state to state, for instant at game-over state if button is press instantly go to running state.

 ### d.
 Future Improvement